How To Not Miss Out on the Next Big Investing Trend

 The age-old Wall Street mantra that “you can’t fight the Fed” still holds true today.
 The Federal Reserve controls monetary policy in the U.S., and what the Fed says and does holds tremendous sway over how markets perform.

-While the Fed can create boom times in the market with its policy, it also can act as an albatross across its neck.
+But while the Fed can create boom times in the market with its policy, it also can act as an albatross across its neck.
 In late 2021, for example, the Fed telegraphed that it would have to start tightening interest rates for the first time in years.
 Not surprisingly, the markets sold off in late 2021 and into 2022, with high-flying growth names taking the biggest hits.
+In 2022, stocks fell into a bear market, with the S&P 500 finishing the year down 19.44%.
 If you watch and listen to the Fed closely, you can anticipate how certain sectors of the market — and the market as a whole — may react.

 Just like the Fed can move markets, so too can legislation coming out of Capitol Hill.
-Laws that funnel money to certain industries can provide lifts to companies operating in those spaces, while laws that pose restrictions on others can slow their growth and hit their stock prices.
+Laws that funnel money to certain industries can lift companies operating in those spaces, while laws that pose restrictions on others can slow their growth and hit their stock prices.

 It pays to follow what legislation is under debate in Congress so you can be among the first to know what type of market-moving bills may be signed into law.